 - What are they concerned about?
 What are the key issues?

 - Why are they reacting this way?

 - What did I say that triggered them to give negative feedback?

 These will help you digest the comment and understand where your critic is coming from.
-Always be mindful in how you engage the audience to avoid provoking anyone as much as possible.
+Always be mindful of how you engage the audience to avoid provoking anyone.

 Taking feedback too personally creates a hurdle between you and your audience.